bitlaab-bolt/jsonic/README.md

 # jsonic

-**JSON data parser**
+**JSON data parser and stringifier**

-Jsonic is intended to be a high-level abstraction for JSON data parsing.
+Jsonic is intended to be a high-level abstraction for JSON data parsing and stringification.
 Jsonic is just a wrapper on top of Zigs `std.json` module.

 ## Platform Support